Ivanka Trump Set To Host Roundtables On Monday In Cortland County

 Vice President Mike Pence recently visited Syracuse himself to headline a fundraiser for Katko, which according to Wired was interrupted by protests related to family separations.
 Pence defended the Trump administration’s practice of separating families, but Katko openly disagreed with him.

-In May, Katko announced the creation of two education advisory boards; the first focused on primary and secondary education throughout Wayne, Cayuga, Onondaga, and Oswego Counties, and the second focused on higher education with representation from all higher education facilities in the district:
+In May, Katko announced the creation of two education advisory boards; the first focused on primary and secondary education throughout Wayne, Cayuga, Onondaga, and Oswego Counties, and the second focused on higher education with representation from all higher education facilities in the district.

 “In order to best represent Central New York in Congress, it is critical that I gain perspectives from individuals throughout our community,” Katko said.
 “I look forward to maintaining an ongoing dialogue about college tuition and affordable housing with university officials, and school safety, security, curriculum, and access to mental healthcare, as well as other issues of concern, with our local teachers and administrators.”